mrsimonsen/mlops_qa_bot/README.md

 Once the model is working locally, this stage will focus on automating the data pipeline and deploying the application to a production environment on the cloud.

-**Phase 3: MLOps Orchestration with Kubeflow (Local)**
+**Phase 3: MLOps Orchestration with Kubeflow and LangSmith (Local)**

 * **Task 3.1: Local Kubernetes Setup**: Install and configure a local Kubernetes cluster using Docker Desktop or Minikube to simulate a production environment.
 * **Task 3.2: ZenML Kubeflow Stack**: Install the ZenML Kubeflow integration and configure a new ZenML stack that uses the local Kubeflow instance as its orchestrator.
 * **Task 3.3: ZenML Pipeline Execution**: Run the data ingestion pipeline on the Kubeflow stack, which will execute the pipeline's steps as pods within the local Kubernetes cluster.
+* **Task 3.4: LangSmith and MLflow Integration**:
+    * **LLM Evaluation with LangSmith**: Instrument the pipeline to send traces to LangSmith for debugging and evaluation.
+Use LangSmith's evaluation suite to measure metrics like correctness, relevance, and toxicity.
-* **Task 3.4: MLflow Integration**: Log pipeline parameters and evaluation metrics to MLflow to track experiments and monitor performance.
+    * **Experiment Tracking with MLflow**: Log pipeline parameters, artifacts, and LangSmith evaluation metrics to MLflow to track experiments and monitor performance over time.
+* **Task 3.5: Production Monitoring with LangSmith**: Implement tracing in the production FastAPI application to send real-time data to LangSmith for monitoring latency, cost, and response quality.

 **Phase 4: Cloud Infrastructure as Code (IaC) with EKS**